T. J. DeCaire

 T. J. DeCaire (born October 14, 2006) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 15/54 for Walker Motorsports, and the No. 47 Chevrolet for Bryson Lopez Racing.
+He currently competes in the zMAX CARS Tour, driving the No. 1/7 Chevrolet for LowCountry Motorsports.
 He is a former development driver for Rev Racing.

 DeCaire has also competed in series such as the Carolina Pro Late Model Series, the CRA JEGS All-Stars Tour, the World Series of Asphalt Stock Car Racing, and the NASCAR Weekly Series.